petercb/agamemnon.net/content/games/gurps/galactic-commonwealth/timeline.md

 2526-2554 During this period the rest of the galaxy is mapped, the Engai are encountered and become peaceful allies.
-Also during this time the Blood Royal Encounter the Markann who are obsessed with destroying the Blood Royal, the Human race, and the entire Galactic Commonwealth.
+Also during this time the Blood Royal encounter the Markann who are obsessed with destroying the Blood Royal, the Human race, and the entire Galactic Commonwealth.
 However the Markann work from the shadows, and no one knows were they come from.
 Rise of the Mind-Seizer's.